lareferencia/lareferencia-bot-blocker/README.md

 ## Blocking Strategies (`--block-strategy`)

 Strategies define how threats are scored and whether they should be blocked.
 All strategies first check if the subnet's `total_requests` meet the **effective minimum request threshold** (determined by `--block-relative-threshold-percent`).
+This acts as a **base filter** based on relative volume.

 **Important:** Each strategy calculates a `strategy_score` using its own formula, prioritizing different metrics.
 This score's primary purpose is to **sort** the detected threats for reporting (displaying the top N).
-The decision to actually block (`should_block`) depends on whether the threat meets the specific **thresholds** defined for that strategy *in addition to* the effective minimum request threshold.
+The decision to actually block (`should_block`) depends on whether the threat meets the specific **absolute thresholds** defined for that strategy (e.g., `--block-ip-count-threshold`, `--block-max-rpm-threshold`) *in addition to* the effective minimum request threshold.

+### Tuning Thresholds

+-   **`--block-relative-threshold-percent` (Relative Base Filter):**
+    -   **Higher value (e.g., 1%, 5%):** Focuses only on subnets contributing significantly to the total traffic.
+Reduces noise but might miss smaller attacks.
+Good for high-traffic sites.
+    -   **Lower value (e.g., 0.1%, 0.01%):** More sensitive, considers subnets with a smaller traffic share.
+Might increase potential false positives if absolute thresholds are too low.
+-   **Strategy-Specific Thresholds (Absolute):** (`--block-ip-count-threshold`, `--block-max-rpm-threshold`, `--block-total-max-rpm-threshold`)
+    -   These define absolute levels of "badness" (e.g., "more than 10 IPs", "peak RPM over 60").
+    -   **Recommendation:** Use the **"OVERALL MAXIMUMS OBSERVED"** section in the script's output after a run to guide adjustments.
+        -   If your current absolute threshold (e.g., `--block-max-rpm-threshold=10`) is much lower than the observed maximum (e.g., "Maximum IP RPM: 500.00"), you might be blocking too aggressively or catching legitimate spikes.
+Consider raising the threshold.
+        -   Conversely, if observed maximums are consistently just above your threshold, it might be set appropriately.
+        -   Start with conservative (higher) absolute thresholds and lower them cautiously based on observed malicious activity that isn't being caught.

+### Available Strategies

 1.  **`volume_coordination` (Default)**
     *   **Goal:** Catch potentially distributed attacks or widespread scanning from multiple IPs within the same network range.
     *   **Score:** Primarily based on `ip_count`, secondarily on `total_requests`.
     *   **Blocks If:** `total_requests >= effective_min_requests` **AND** `ip_count >= --block-ip-count-threshold`.
-    *   **Tuning:** Adjust `--block-relative-threshold-percent` and `--block-ip-count-threshold`.
-Useful for high IP count scenarios.
+    *   **Tuning:** Adjust `--block-relative-threshold-percent` (relative filter) and `--block-ip-count-threshold` (absolute minimum IPs).

 2.  **`volume_peak_rpm`**
     *   **Goal:** Catch subnets containing at least one *highly* aggressive *individual* IP (bursts).
     *   **Score:** Primarily based on `subnet_max_ip_rpm` (max RPM of any single IP), secondarily on `total_requests`.
     *   **Blocks If:** `total_requests >= effective_min_requests` **AND** `subnet_max_ip_rpm >= --block-max-rpm-threshold`.
-    *   **Tuning:** Adjust `--block-relative-threshold-percent` and `--block-max-rpm-threshold`.
-Useful for stopping brute-force bursts from single IPs.
+    *   **Tuning:** Adjust `--block-relative-threshold-percent` (relative filter) and `--block-max-rpm-threshold` (absolute peak RPM for one IP).

 3.  **`peak_total_rpm`**
     *   **Goal:** Catch subnets exhibiting high *peak* request rates **considering all requests from the subnet combined in any single minute**.
     *   **Score:** Primarily based on `subnet_total_max_rpm`, secondarily on `total_requests`.
     *   **Blocks If:** `total_requests >= effective_min_requests` **AND** `subnet_total_max_rpm >= --block-total-max-rpm-threshold`.
-    *   **Tuning:** Adjust the relative request threshold and `--block-total-max-rpm-threshold` to define the peak *total subnet rate* considered abusive.
-Good for identifying short, intense, coordinated bursts from a subnet.
+    *   **Tuning:** Adjust `--block-relative-threshold-percent` (relative filter) and `--block-total-max-rpm-threshold` (absolute peak combined RPM for the subnet).

 4.  **`coordinated_sustained` (Modified Again)**
     *   **Goal:** Catch subnets showing sustained activity over a significant portion of the analysis window, regardless of the number of IPs involved.
-    *   **Score:** Weighted sum prioritizing `subnet_req_per_min` (overall requests per minute for the subnet), then `total_requests`, then `subnet_time_span`.
-Used for sorting threats.
+    *   **Score:** Weighted sum prioritizing normalized `total_requests`, then normalized `subnet_time_span`.
+Used for sorting threats. # UPDATED score description
     *   **Blocks If:**
         *   `total_requests >= effective_min_requests` **AND**
         *   `subnet_time_span` covers at least 50% of the specified analysis window (check skipped if no window defined).
-    *   **Tuning:** Requires tuning the relative request threshold (`--block-relative-threshold-percent`).
-The time span threshold is fixed at 50% of the analysis window.
-This strategy no longer uses IP count or RPM thresholds for blocking.
+    *   **Tuning:** Primarily adjust the relative request threshold (`--block-relative-threshold-percent`).
+The time span threshold is fixed internally at 50% of the analysis window.
+This strategy does not use separate absolute thresholds for IP count or RPM for blocking.

 **Note:** The final list of threats is always sorted based on the `strategy_score` calculated by the selected strategy.
-Blocking actions only apply to the `--top` N threats *that also meet the strategy's specific blocking conditions*.
+Blocking actions only apply to the `--top` N threats *that also meet the strategy's specific blocking conditions* (relative volume filter + absolute strategy thresholds, if applicable).

 ## Whitelist Format